Hood Canal: Geology

 Hood Canal and the rest of Puget Sound were created about 13,000 years ago, during the Late Pleistocene, by the Puget Lobe of the Cordilleran Ice Sheet.

+Fauna

+Hood Canal has a population of salmon that return annually to spawn in local rivers; in 2024, local volunteers counted over 12,500 salmon in the Hood Canal drainage basin after the completion of several restoration projects.
+Killer whales have been spotted occasionally in Hood Canal, including members of the endangered southern resident population.
+In 2021, a pod spent 30 days in Hood Canal and reached as far as Belfair.
+The U.S. Navy began deployment of trained dolphins in Hood Canal in 2010 to patrol the areas around its submarine base at Bangor.

 History

 Hood Canal was named by the Royal Navy Captain George Vancouver on May 13, 1792, in honor of Admiral Lord Samuel Hood of that navy.
 Vancouver used the name "Hood's Channel" in his journal, but wrote "Hood's Canal" on his charts.
 The United States Board on Geographic Names decided on "Hood Canal" as its official name in 1932.

 Roads and bridges

 U.S. Route 101 runs along the west shore of Hood Canal, south of Quilcene.

 Hood Canal is spanned by the Hood Canal Bridge, the third longest floating bridge in the world at 6521 ft.
 According to the Washington State Department of Transportation, the Hood Canal Bridge is the only floating bridge in the United States constructed on saltwater, although there are others, such as Nordhordland Bridge and Bergsøysund Bridge in Norway.
 The Hood Canal Bridge accommodates sixteen and a half foot tides.